numbertheory/red-flags/README.md

 # Social Media Red Flags

-A perspective.
+A perspective on interactions in social media.

 ## What is this site?

 This site aims to offer some perspectives of specific online behaviors.
 These behaviors may indicate a user on social media is either not considering a subject in good faith, or has ill intentions with the audience.
+We call these "red flags" since they are very visible warnings that may be obvious to some but undetected by the people that need the warning the most.

 ## So, like a fact-checker?

 Not exactly.
-While people who spread misinformation and disinformation online do so with lies and fabrications, simply fact checking them is largely unproductive.
+While people who spread mis- and disinformation online do so with lies and fabrications, simply fact checking them is largely unproductive.
 People with ill intentions already have defenses ready to dispute any fact-checking, so arming people with information on patterns of behavior may be more effective.